owen80387/music-app/README.md

 2. Sign in with Google
 3. Upload an audio file by dragging and dropping
 4. Click "Analyze Beat"
-5. View BPM, key, and recommendations
+5. View BPM, key, and similar beats from other users
+6. See AI similarity percentages for each recommended beat
-6. Buy analysis with coins (starts with 100 coins)
+7. Buy beats from other users with coins (starts with 100 coins)
-7. Check History tab for past purchases
+8. Check History tab for purchases and earnings

 ## File requirements